 See the Colorado Mountain Camp packing list in our Pre-Camp Guide.

 Give our Customer Experience Team a call at (800) 977-9873 or email [email protected] and we’ll be happy to answer them.

-For our younger campers, we intentionally limit choice so they can experience the range of activities we have available.
-As kids grow older, we give them more choice in what sports they want to focus on, providing enough staff and structure to keep them comfortable, and enough freedom to allow for self-direction and discovery.
+For younger campers, we intentionally limit choice so they can experience the range of activities we have available.
+As kids grow older, we enable more choice into the program in what activities they want to focus on, providing enough staff and structure to keep them comfortable and enough freedom to allow for self-direction and discovery.

 Complete details will be provided in the spring of 2017.

 After you arrive: You’ll be met by staff members who will give you information about where to park, help you unload your car (if needed) and direct you to the check-in location.
 At the check-in location, our team will help you check in, collect forms and medications (if applicable), answer any questions you have and walk you and your camper to meet the other campers and staff.
 After that, you’re welcome to stay for a tour of camp led by our camp director.
 We’ll handle taking your camper’s belongings to the correct cabin.

 At Mt.
 Evans only, on select dates an “Adventure Bridge Day” is available for campers who are doing two consecutive one-week sessions to stay at Colorado Mountain Camp on the Saturday between their sessions.
 The dates Adventure Bridge Days are offered are:

 The Adventure Bridge Day includes all meals, lodging, laundry, and a full-day of adventure programming.
 Your camper will be placed with a 4th-6th grade group and participate their scheduled activities for the day.
 Activities could include any of our adventure sports, depending on the group’s schedule.
 The cost for an Adventure Bridge Day is $125.